matt-antone/Scorer/memory-bank/progress.md

 - Planning phase for database implementation
 - The database reset logic successfully clears all records from turns, players, and games.
 - The test runner is configured to use SQLite for local testing.
-- Moving on to the integration phase.
+- Ready to begin integration work.

 ## Known Issues